 Cheniere, which is based in Houston and took in $2.8 billion in revenue in 2018, “pioneered the development of LNG exports from the ‘Lower 48’ of the United States at its Sabine Pass LNG terminal,” according to a Western LNG press release.
 The company is currently developing a natural gas facility in Western Canada, intended to supply gas to Asia.

 Exporting natural gas from North America, a practice that the Obama administration dramatically accelerated, facilitates the global consumption of fossil fuels and increases methane emissions, which contribute significantly to climate change.
 When Biden was vice president, his administration oversaw the biggest natural gas production expansion in U.S. history and lifted the crude oil export ban for the first time in 40 years.
 President Trump is continuing Obama’s exports policies and helped cement a 2017 deal for Cheniere to export billions of dollars worth of natural gas to China.

-Accepting funds from Golden doesn’t technically break Biden’s No Fossil Fuel Money pledge, since Golden is not listed as an executive in the firm’s SEC filings—but the company is privately owned and has never filed with the SEC.
+Accepting funds from Goldman doesn’t technically break Biden’s No Fossil Fuel Money pledge, since Goldman is not listed as an executive in the firm’s SEC filings—but the company is privately owned and has never filed with the SEC.
 Doing so breaks the “spirit” of the pledge, said Oil Change USA Strategic Communications Director David Turnbull in a statement Wednesday night.